cmu-delphi/exploration-tooling/README.md

 # Pull from the bucket
 make sync

+# Run only the dashboard, to display results run on other machines
+make dashboard

 # Run the pipeline wrapper run.R.
 make run

 ```

 -   `EPIDATR_USE_CACHE` controls whether `epidatr` functions use the cache.